andysworkshop/stm32plus/README.md

 	> reset

-Flashing An F1 Board Using Jtag
+Flashing an F1 board using JTAG
 -------------------------------

 The procedure is much the same as the F4.
 We will start openocd and then use a telnet connection to flash the image.
 First start openocd.
 I can't give you the exact startup command for openocd because it will vary according to the JTAG dongle that you have purchased.
 I use the Olimex ARM-USB-TINY-H device that has an OpenOCD configuration file dedicated to it.
 Here's what openocd reports when I start it up: